Syncfusion AI Assistant

 To create a swimlane, you have to define the swimlane object and add it to the Swimlanes collection of the diagram.

-Note: By default, if you create a swimlane, one lane and phase will be added.
+Note: By default, when a swimlane is created, one lane and one phase are added.

 @using Syncfusion.Blazor.Diagram